 A hidden benefit of smart home technology in the house can be increased broadband speeds.
 This is more crucial now than ever as we work, school, relax and socialise at home across multiple devices, simultaneously.

 In addition to this, the right lighting with motion sensors can reduce electricity bills, which may well be higher than usual due to more time spent at home.

 Going into lockdown most of us had the opportunity to get fitter, or fatter.
 We may have planned to achieve the former, but may have accidentally achieved the latter!
 With gyms a hot-bed of germs, home gyms are growing in popularity not only as a place to exercise, but as a retreat for constructive personal time.

-Sociable homeowners are looking to create their own ‘pub’ at home, providing a dedicated social space with the feeling of going out, without the aggravation of reduced opening hours, limited seating and uncertainty over who you’re mixing with.
-This is great for parents as there’s no need for a babysitter!
+Sociable homeowners have been busy creating their own ‘pub’ at home, providing a dedicated social space with the feeling of going out, without the aggravation of reduced opening hours, limited seating and uncertainty over who you’re mixing with.
+This turned out to be great for parents as there’s no need for a babysitter!

 A garden pub can be purpose built with heating, mood lighting and media, or an existing summer house or even a shed can be converted into a unique social space.

 Some tips for creating an all weather, year-round garden pub:

 - Add a gazebo, covered pergola or patio umbrella for bad weather.
 Ideally one that is compatible with some form of heating